Admin Toolbar

 Q: How do I register?

-A: Initially, you can sign up for classes using the lottery system.
-For every time slot that you plan to attend classes, you should designate the class that YOU (the student, not the parent) find the most interesting as a priority class.
-These priority classes should be your ideal schedule.
-Then, check off any classes that you find interesting and would like to attend; you may select as many interested classes as you would like, and we recommend selecting at least 5 per timeblock, as many classes fill up.
+A: Initially, you can sign up for classes in our two-step lottery system.
+On the first page, star any class you find interesting!
+You may star as many classes as you would like, and we recommend starring all the classes you would be interested in taking, since many classes are oversubscribed.
+Then, on the second page, select up to three classes as priority classes.
 The lottery will place you into as many of the classes you mark as priority/interested as possible.
 After the lottery results come out, you may view classes that still have open spots and add, remove, or change classes in your schedule accordingly.

 Q: How does the lottery work?

 A: The lottery attempts to get everyone into as many priority classes as possible.
 We estimate that most people will get into about a third of their priority classes.
-From there, the lottery fills in everyone’s schedules with other classes that they have checked off.
+From there, the lottery fills in everyone’s schedules with other classes that they have starred.

 Q: Why is there a lottery system?

-Q: How many classes per time block should I check off?
+Q: How many classes per time block should I star?

 A: This system does not guarantee that you will get a class in each time block.
-The more classes that you check off, the better chance you have of getting into a class in that time block.
+The more classes that you star, the better chance you have of getting into a class in that time block.
+We recommend you have five to ten classes selected per time block.

-Q: Do I have to pick a priority class in every time block?
-What if my priority classes conflict?
+Q: Do I have to pick a first-, second- and third-choice class in every hour?
+What if these classes conflict?

 Q: Can I change my classes after the lottery closes?

 A: Absolutely!
-The second phase of registration, class changes, allows you to add and drop classes.
+The second phase of registration, first-come-first-served registration, allows you to add and drop classes (but please note that the registration system will be offline while we run the lottery).

 Q: What if I don’t get into any classes during a time block?

-A: During the second phase of registration, class changes, you will be able to switch into any classes with open slots.
-Also, you can always go to a Walk-In Activity without registering for it; check the program's information page to find out where and when Walk-In Activities are.
+A: During the second phase of registration, first-come-first-served registration, you will be able to switch into any classes with open slots.
+For Spark and Splash, you can always go to a Walk-In Activity without registering for it; check the program's information page to find out where and when Walk-In Activities are.
+(For information on walk-ins at Splash, see this page.
+For information on walk-ins at Spark, see this page.)
+For HSSP, you can go to lecture series classes, which consists of STEM, HASS, and miscellaneous.

 Q: What if I don’t get into a class with my friends?